 There are two different “mid-roll s” out there. ✌️ One is where you’re kind of stuck in the middle of a somersault and you’re thinking, “wow this was easier and less embarrassing when I was nine years old.”
-The other is an advertising break during a podcast.
+The other is a spot for podcast advertising.

 We’re going to focus on the podcast kind, but we certainly wish you the best of luck with the somersault one.
 Always remember to stretch first! 😉